 - BKV blood test or urine test

-- Presence of decoy cells in urine
+- Urinary abnormalities such as presence of decoy cells in urine

-- Biopsy of kidneys
+- Biopsy of kidney

 Leflunomide is an antiviral drug with immunosuppressant properties that is often administered to kidney transplant patients with BK infection.

 Drugs like cidofovir, another antiviral drug and fluoroquinolones are also used for the treatment of BK virus.